Brooweena, Queensland: Education

 Brooweena State School is a government primary (Prep-6) school for boys and girls at Lahey Street (25.5989°S 152.2610°E).
 In 2017, the school had an enrolment of 12 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
+In 2018, the school had an enrolment of 14 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Brooweena; the nearest are in Maryborough to the east or Gayndah to the west.
+There are no secondary schools in Brooweena.
+The nearest government secondary schools are Aldridge State High School (to Year 12) in Maryborough to the east, Isis District State High School (to Year 12) in Childers to the north, and Biggenden State School (to Year 10) in Biggenden to the north-west.